Best Project Management Tools for Educators and Teachers 2026

 - Overwhelming for new users — the feature density is a real barrier

-- Notifications can spiral out of control without proper setup
+- Notifications can spiral out of control without proper configuration

 - Some features feel half-baked compared to specialized tools